 5. Consider Context

 Since mobile websites seldom have the same functionality as their desktop counterparts, web designers should carefully identify what users want most on a website and ensure it’s available and easily accessible on mobile.
+There are many mobile website building sites available, that you can use to create a user-friendly website.

 Often, visitors will be looking for your contact information—phone, email, etc, so you should make them prominently featured and easy to tap on smartphones.
 But sometimes, they’ll be looking for specific info such as pricing or product varieties so make sure all is available and easily accessible to mobile users.